 Many things in life are so much more convenient (and often better) with tech.
-We can make purchases, stay in touch with friends and family, compare options for services, and even do remote work from anywhere with an internet connection.
+We can make purchases, stay in touch with friends and family, compare options for services, and even work remotely from anywhere with an internet connection.

-Tech also gives us a variety of fantastic tools for things like improving productivity, running a business, and exploring our creative side.
+Technology also provides us with a variety of fantastic tools for enhancing productivity, running a business, and exploring our creative side.
 Unfortunately, though, many of us don’t always use tech to improve our lives; instead, we develop bad digital habits.

 What Are Digital Habits?